 Dr. Laura Phillips, a clinical neuropsychologist at the Learning and Development Center at the Child Mind Institute in New York, agrees.
 Parents, she says, should “cut themselves some slack.
 This is not a time for us to strive for perfection.
 It is unrealistic to expect every minute of the day to be filled with enrichment or educational activity, nor should it be.
 Setting the bar too high will only lead to feelings of failure and disappointment, which are not helpful feelings at this time when you need to stay positive.”

-So, instead of implementing a complex curriculum that you don’t fully understand, or a boring one that will fray your nerves and annoy your children, pick up a book.
+So, instead of implementing a complex homeschool curriculum that you don’t fully understand, or a boring one that will fray your nerves and annoy your children, pick up a book.
 Any book.
-If it has words in it, you’re winning.
+It doesn’t have to be an educational book in the traditional sense.
+For kids, all books are educational.
+If it has words in it, you’re winning homeschool already.

 For toddlers, “parents should not worry about learning goals,” says Klein.
 “It’s not how many letters kids will learn in a day or how many math problems they do.
 They will learn and develop through this all.
 Choose books that are your children love and that are comforting to them.
 If reading becomes a boring task or the parents feel pressured, it won’t work.
 Children like going back to their favorite books — it gives them comfort.”